chikondi1/finalproject/README.md

 Now that we have some background knowledge on C, let's code in Python and also C!
 We will be using a lab that is taken from IDCE 302: Python Programming.
 We will be creating a code that shows temperature suitability mapping for chameleons.
 When coding in C, you are able to use Python, Google Colab, Jupyter Notebooks or anything that can read Python.
 In order to write in C, I used CLion, which is an IDE for writing code in C, however you may use something else such as Visual Studio or Eclipse.

-We will write code that shows areas that haveTo begin, let's create our class and our object (used in OOP).
+We will write code that looks at temperature in different areas.
+This will be helpful when assessing the climate when a temperature is input to the code.
+To begin, let's create our class and our object (used in OOP).

 ```
 class Temperature:
   def globalTemp(x):
 ```
-Our class is temperature and our object is
+Our class is temperature and our object is global Temp.
+Next we will set our parameters for the temperature.

 ```
 #This function classifies which numerical temperature will go into which category.